RyanGawryluk/BIOL362/Introduction to Linux command line.md

 FastQC outputs basic quality information about fastq read sets, and provides additional information about overrepresented sequences, and retained adapter sequences.
 FastQC analyses, or those from similar programs, are important not only for microbiome-type analyses, but for virtually any NGS approach, including RNA-seq, whole genome analysis *etc*.
 The interpretation of the output is somewhat different depending on the type of experiment.

-Here, we will explore how to use FastQC v0.11.9 to evaluate the quality of forward (R1) and reverse (R2) reads from a sample QiaSeq 16S/ITS dataset, provided by Qiagen.
-The biological source of the sample data is unknown, but that is irrelevant for our purposes today.
-Each of the variable regions is represented in these datasets.
+Here, we will explore how to use FastQC v0.11.9 to evaluate the quality of forward (R1) and reverse (R2) reads from last year's BIOL36 dataset, the kombucha microbiome.
+It's not necessary to understand the distinctions between datasets or experimental setup for this exercise.

 ## Detailed instructions